Harry Peckham: Biography

 In 1774, Peckham sat on the committee that formulated some early laws of cricket.
 They were settled and revised at the Star and Garter in Pall Mall on Friday 25 February 1774.
 The meeting was chaired by Sir William Draper and the committee included the Duke of Dorset, the Earl of Tankerville and other "Noblemen and Gentlemen of Kent, Hampshire, Surrey, Sussex, Middlesex, and London".
 This meeting agreed one of the earlier sets of cricket rules and is acknowledged as being the first where the leg before wicket rule was introduced.

 In 1781, Peckham was junior counsel to the former attorney-general John Dunning in the unsuccessful defence of François Henri de la Motte accused of supplying naval secrets to the French.
-(The trial can be accessed here.)

 Dunning was taken ill during the trial and Peckham found himself having to conduct the defence in a case that is said to have been the inspiration for the trial of Charles Darnay in the Charles Dickens novel A Tale of Two Cities.

 On 22 May 1783, Peckham wrote to the prime minister 3rd Duke of Portland from the Inner Temple thanking him for his 'Interposition in my favour'.
 He was called to the bench on 20 June 1783.
 Once eligible as a judge, he was appointed Recorder of Chichester, a post he held until his death on 10 January 1787 after a fall from his horse while hunting on the estate of the Duke of Richmond at Goodwood.
 His burial at the Temple Church was on 19 January 1787.

 He was survived by his father, who was his executor, by his sister and by his illegitimate daughter, Sarah, born 3 May 1771.
 His will dated 29 September 1784 was proved on 12 April 1787.

 In it, he appointed three guardians for his daughter, one being his sister Sarah.
 The young woman objected to being under the tutelage of her aunt and in the Chancery case of Peckham v Peckham [2 Cox, 46] the Lord Chancellor agreed.
 Her subsequent career is so far unknown.

 His name was added to a white marble monument erected on the north wall of Chichester Cathedral, noting that he was Recorder of Chichester.
 This monument had been created for Peckham's parents by his sister, Sarah Farhill.

 Mrs Farhill was anxious to keep the name of Peckham alive and made her second cousin once removed, Charles Peckham Smith (1801-1873), her legatee if he would assume the name and arms of Peckham.
 This he did in 1820, becoming Charles Peckham Peckham.